 In Primary Light, Stephen Cohen Gallery, Los Angeles, CA

-Male, curated by Vince Aletti, Wessel O'Connor Gallery, NY
+Male, Vince Aletti (Curator), Wessel O'Connor Gallery, NY

 Portraits, 19th and 20th Century Photography, Marlborough Gallery, NY